aleshaleksey/fansys23/06-abilities.md

 **Effect**: A Berserk character can remain in the trance for [SP dice count] rounds.
 However, if the character does not take damage or attack from the the end of the start of their turn one round to their next turn, the trance ends.
 The character gains a number of SP equal to their SP Dice maximum.
 In addition the character has a bonus to walk, climb, swim and fly speed, weapon damage, and may have advantage on attacks.

 **Special**:
 - Berserk does not have an SP dice cost.
 However, when the berserker trance is over, you lose a number of HP equal to the level of the Berserk ability (so if you have "Berserk I" you lose 1HP).
 In addition, the SP gained at the start of berserker trance is lost.
-It this takes the character into negative SP, the remainder is taken out of HP.
+If this takes the character into negative SP, it then loses a number of HP equal to half its level rounded down (this is in addition to the standard HP loss).
 - While "berserk", a character may not use Int based skills and has disadvantage on all Wis and Cha based skills while Berserk.
 It has disadvantage on "Tinker" rolls.
 - While "berserk", a character cannot cast spells with a kinetic component and must roll a 1d6 when trying to cast spells with an incantation, losing the spell on a 3 or lower.
 - While "berserk", a character may not use abilities such as "precision attack".